JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/TBRESTClientLib.md

 This documentation tries to refere to the official ThingsBoard nomenclature as well as official API documentation as close as possible.
 It may did not work out all the time.

 ## Disclaimer
-This library is an independent implementation by its authors (see below) and is **not affiliated with, endorsed by, or officially associated with ThingsBoard Inc. in any way**.
+This library is an independent implementation developed by its authors (see below) and is **not affiliated with, endorsed by, or officially associated with ThingsBoard Inc. in any way**.
 For further details [mail the author](mailto:johannes@parallelogon-software.com) and/or refer to this libraries <doc:License>.

 ## Repository
 This library is hostet on Bitbucket: [https://bitbucket.org/swift-projects/tbrestclientlib.git](https://bitbucket.org/swift-projects/tbrestclientlib/src/main/)